• Skip to primary navigation

 • Location

-In the center of the city of Bayeux.
+In the center of Bayeux.

 See the best rated accommodations in Bayeux

-#4 Cathedral of Evreux
+#4 Évreux Cathedral

-• Brief history
+• A brief history

 It is known as Notre-Dame d’Evreux.
-It was built in the 10th century and the arcades are still in Romanesque style.
+It was built in the 10th century and the arcades are still in the Romanesque style.

 Unfortunately, most of the stained glass windows were destroyed during the Second World War.
 They were restored in 1953.